 At its core, an existential crisis is a moment when someone starts to ask themselves the big questions: “What’s my purpose?”
 “Does life have any inherent meaning?”
 “Who am I really?”
 These questions can arise from major life transitions, personal losses, or simply from a deep sense of introspection.
 They aren’t necessarily bad or uncommon.
 In fact, it’s natural to question our place in the world and how we fit into the bigger picture.

 But here’s where it can become tricky: when these questions linger without answers, or when they’re driven by negative emotions like anxiety, loneliness, or despair, they can lead to a sense of hopelessness or meaninglessness.
-It’s at this point that a healthy period of reflection can turn into a crisis that feels overwhelming and all-consuming.
+It’s at this point that a healthy period of reflection can turn into a crisis that feels overwhelming and all-consuming , and that's when therapy in Hermosa Beach can be a good choice.

 An existential crisis isn’t something that pops up out of nowhere—it often comes on after prolonged stress or major life changes.
-These might be external events like losing a loved one, going through a breakup, or receiving a diagnosis of a serious illness.
+As a therapist in South Bay, I have witness existential crisis come as a result of external events like losing a loved one, going through a breakup, or receiving a diagnosis of a serious illness.
 Sometimes, they can be internal shifts, like turning a milestone age (think 40 or 50) or reflecting on whether your life has lived up to your expectations.

 It's important to acknowledge that experiencing these types of crises is part of the human condition.
 We all face these deep, sometimes unsettling questions at different points in our lives.
 Often, they help us grow and reshape how we see ourselves.
 But when these questions start to weigh us down, they can lead to feelings of emptiness, self-doubt, or fear.